-To create a backup of the Cisco Plug and Play optimized EXEC mode.
-Gateway configuration, use the pnp backup command in
+To create a backup of the Cisco Plug and Play Gateway configuration, use the pnp backup command in privileged EXEC mode. pnp backup Command Modes Privileged EXEC Command History Release Modification Cisco Prime Infrastructure 1.2 This command was introduced.

-pnp backup

-Command Modes Privileged EXEC

-Command History Release Modification

-Cisco Prime Infrastructure 1.2 This command was introduced.

 Cisco Prime Infrastructure 2.0 This command was modified.

-Examples the /localdisk/ directory on the Linux file system The following is sample output from the pnp b

-Examples

-admin# pnp backup

-The backup file created : /localdisk/20130130220403.pnp_backup.tar.gz The following table describes the significant field shown in the display.

-Table 15: pnp backup Field Description
+Usage Guidelines The backup file is usually created in a compressed tar the /localdisk/ directory on the Linux file system. file format in the disk:/ directory that corresponds to Examples The following is sample output from the pnp backup command: admin# pnp backup The backup file created : /localdisk/20130130 - The following table describes the significant field shown in the display.
+Table 15: pnp backup Field Description Field Description which the backup file was created.

-Field Description

-20130130220403.pnp_backup.tar.gz The backup file created in the above example, where